New Zealand Law Society - By the numbers

 By the numbers

 Since the early 1990's, the number of female law graduates has exceeded that of their male counterparts.
-In 2021, 71.8% of new admissions to the profession were women, which is a vast increase from the 26.3% admitted in 1980.
+In 2023, 66.1% of new admissions to the profession were women, which is a vast increase from the 26.3% admitted in 1980.
 However, while women are well represented at the point of entry into the profession, particularly in comparison to other professions, the same cannot be said for more senior ranks.

 Women are severely underrepresented in senior legal roles in the legal profession.
-Over 70% of law graduates and just over half of the legal profession is female.
+Over two thirds of law graduates and just over half of the legal profession is female.
 Yet, while more than half of the lawyers who work in law firms with more than one practitioner are women, they make up only a third of partners or directors in those firms.
 Although around 60% of in-house lawyers are women, that proportion is not reflected in leadership roles in corporate and government legal teams.
-More than 40% of barristers are women, yet they make up 23% of King's Counsels.
+More than 40% of barristers are women, yet they make up 28% of King's Counsels.

 In addition to barriers to career progression, the profession also faces a real problem with retention.
 Women leave the profession at a rate 3-4% higher than men and variance begins early with 2-3% more women than men who are admitted but never enter legal practice.
-In the AUT study 95% of women respondents agreed that there was a trend for women to leave firms or the profession.

-Results from the 2021 survey of Gender Equality Charter signatories show that the higher number of female lawyers is reflected in the ratio of men to women at all post-qualifying experience (PQE) levels up to 20 years.
+Results from the 2023 survey of Gender Equality Charter signatories show that the higher number of female lawyers is reflected in the ratio of men to women at all post-qualifying experience (PQE) levels up to 20 years.
 Up to 15 years’ PQE, there are approximately 1.5 times as many female lawyers as there are male, with this gap reducing closer to an equal ratio at 15-19 years’ PQE.
 The survey shows that there is a significant and progressive drop in the proportion of women lawyers from the 15-year PQE plus mark onwards.

 This demonstrates some progress, but highlights the continued need for work on this issue if the profession is to keep its more experienced women lawyers and see them advance to the most senior levels.